TYPO3-Documentation/TYPO3CMS-Guide-CommunityExpansionCommittee/Documentation/Stage-2-Customization/Day-1/Index.rst

 * Comprehend the role and management of Extensions in TYPO3
 * Gain knowledge about TYPO3's page structure and the importance of the page tree
 * Understand basic content management within TYPO3, including content elements and file management
-* Familiarize yourself with user management and access rights in TYPO3

 .. _s2-d1-practical-goals